alphagov/govuk-developer-docs/source/manual/merge-pr.html.md

 ### A simple change for a repository that has a long-running test suite

 Similar to the above.
 If a PR is for an application that has a long-running test suite, you've approved the change and are confident that the suite will pass, the reviewer can approve the PR.
 The author of the PR now has approval to merge it themselves once the test suite has passed.

+### A simple change that needs a small rebase before being merged

+Similar to the above, but it includes a change in the Gemfile which then conflicts with another, unrelated Gemfile change that is merged before this one.
+The author of the PR can keep any existing approvals on the PR, rebase the branch to remove the conflict, and merge the PR.

+### A simple change that needs a large rebase before being merged

+Similar to the above, but the changes made conflict with a number of large refactoring-style changes made in another branch that is merged before this one.
+The author of the PR should rebase the branch to remove the conflicts, dismiss any existing (now stale) approvals, and ask for a new review.

 ### A change where a reviewer doesn't have the full context or knowledge required